Last updated on September 8th, 2020 at 04:39 pm

 10. Tarkwa Bay Beach

-Tarkwa Bay, a sheltered beach located near the Lagos Harbour.
-It’s a popular with swimmers and water-sports enthusiasts, also home to a welcoming resident community.
+Tarkwa Bay Beach, a sheltered beach located near the Lagos Harbour.
+It’s popular with swimmers and water-sports enthusiasts, also home to a welcoming resident community.
 You’ll love this beautiful island that far removed from the hustle and bustle of Lagos.
 Tarkwa Bay Beach, unlike most public beaches in Lagos, isn’t often noisy or overcrowded.
 This makes it a great place for some alone time with your significant other or perhaps a fun day out with your friends.

 If you are looking for a quiet romantic time, you should visit Tarkwa Bay Beach on a weekday.
-Though Tarkwa Bay Beach is a small and lesser visited beach, many fun seekers visit it during the weekends, public holidays and festive season.
+Though Tarkwa Bay Beach is a small and lesser-visited beach, many fun seekers visit it during the weekends, public holidays, and festive season.

 Cross Rivers State